Loading

 Bitcoin and taxes – How the blockchain-based currency is taxed

-In this video we explain the basics of the cryptocurrency Bitcoin, the encryption, how it works on the basis of the blockchain, and if you can already use it as payment:
+In this video we explain the basics of the cryptocurrency Bitcoin, the encryption, how it works on the basis of the blockchain, and if you can already use it as payment (in German):

 Declare your cryptocurrency correctly when you file your tax return with Taxfix.
 Easy and fast!